Home

 The best pans have lids so you can cover it and transport it to the local automotive store or township recycling facility.
 You also do not have to worry that the dog or kids will get into the antifreeze.

-This one is probably too tall to fit under your bike unless you have it on a stand or work table.
-But you get the general idea.
+Most are probably too tall to fit under your bike unless you have it on a stand or work table.
+Measure your bike’s clearance before purchase, it will save you a headache later on.

 Heat Shrink Tubing